NetApp/trident/docs/frequently_asked_questions.rst

 What are the supported versions of etcd?
 ----------------------------------------

-Trident v19.10 does not require an etcd.
+From the 19.07 release, Trident no longer needs an etcd.
 It uses CRDs to maintain state.